jeff-tch/aws-org-scan/README.md

                                                __/ |
                                               |___/

-We made this tool to help cloud security professionals enumerate their AWS Organizations environment looking for potential lateral moves and privilege escalation paths.
+We made this tool to help cloud security professionals enumerate their [AWS Organizations](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/core-concepts.html) environment looking for potential lateral moves and privilege escalation paths inside the AWS Accounts.

 ## How it works